-Disclosure book by Julián Simón López-Villalta de la Editorial Tundra.
+Disclosure book by Julián Simón López-Villalta de la Tundra Publishing.
 A small wonder that has made me change my vision on many points.

 In the book he reviews all the ecology of the mediterranean forest.
 Going through the history of the Mediterranean, its habitats and biodiversity where it tells us about trees, shrubs, herbs, carnivores, granivores, herbivores, pollinators, parasitoids, insectivores, decomposers, scavengers.